maksuturva/magento_payment_module/README.md

 ##### Preselect payment method in webshop

-Enables selection of Maksuturva payment method directly on Magento checkout by dropdown selector, instead of redirecting to Maksuturva service and selecting it there.
+Enables selection of Maksuturva payment method directly on Magento checkout, instead of redirecting to Maksuturva service and selecting it there.
 List of allowed payment methods are fetched from Maksuturva API based on cart total.
 Certain methods like part payment might be available only when cart total exceed the configured limit.